Critical Film Studies: Reviews

 "Critical Film Studies" received positive reviews from critics.

 Emily VanDerWerff of The A.V.
 Club praised the episode's strong emotional tone: "'Film Studies' demonstrate that, yes, these are characters who do care about each other and want each other to be well.
 They're not just joke machines; they're people with feelings and passions that go beyond the latest movie homage... an elaborate film homage, yes, but it's also one of the most humane things the show has ever done, a half hour of TV about what it means to be a good friend."

 Kelsea Stahler of Hollywood.com called it "a little bit of a pill", but still "one of my favorite episodes of the show ever."

 Alan Sepinwall of HitFix said the episode traded funniness for complexity, but praised the execution: "Doing an episode with that many layers, and with such a small number of overt jokes, that tries to have its cake and eat it too with the emotional life of a character who can only sort of be said to have an emotional life?...
 That takes some major-league huevos, and I applaud Pudi, Joel McHale, writer Sona Panos, special guest director Richard Ayode [sic] (from "The IT Crowd") and everyone else involved for both trying it and pulling it off."

 Sean Gandert of Paste praised the episode's change in tone noting that "as with the great years of The Simpsons, one of the important lessons is that to be a great comedy you don't have to feature start-to-finish laughter, you just have to be good."
-Rob Sheffield of Rolling Stone called it the best television episode of the 21st century.
+In 2013, two years after its release, Rob Sheffield of Rolling Stone called it the best television episode of the 21st century.